SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 The design infomation are used for sample point coloring and differential expression analysis.
 Users can input the entire sample meta sheet as design information for each sample.

- - Go to Design and gene information files.
+ - Go to `Design and gene information files`.
  - Go to Designed Table Upload.
 Choose CSV/TXT design file (optional) `info.txt`
  - Verify that the header of the info file corresponds to the count file.
- - Choose the Separator : Tab or the appropriate separator.
+ - Choose the Separator : `Tab` or the appropriate separator.
  - Verify on the Design Table Preview and submit design.

 #### Step 3 : Normalisation

- - Choose the Normalieation Method :
+ - Choose the `Normalieation` Method :
   - for Edge R you can use `DESeq, Trimmed Mean of M-values TMM, or Upperquartile`.
   - for DESeq you can use `DESeq2`